1957 Farsinaj earthquake: Mainshock

-The earthquake occurred at 05:15 on 13 December with a magnitude of 6.5.
+The earthquake occurred at 05:15 on 13 December with a moment magnitude of 6.5.
 One foreshock was felt 26 hours before the mainshock and 32 aftershocks occurred within a month later.
 Its epicenters were instrumentally recorded and located, revealing a northeast—southwest trend intersecting the Main Recent Fault.
 The earthquake caused ground deformation such as rockfalls and fractures.
 There were six reports of northeast-trending ground fractures, and some extended for several kilometers.
 Some of these fractures were caused by landslides and rockfalls.
 Villagers reported a vertical rupture located along the Main Recent Fault resulting in the northeastern side subsiding by 1 m.

 The meizoseismal area had a generally northwest–southeast trend along the Main Recent Fault.
 The heaviest damage extended northeast of the fault, in an area where aftershocks were also distributed.
 The degree of damage decreased sharply towards the southwest of the trend.
 Most villages southwest of the fault were situated on bedrock and sustained minimal to no damage.
 Northeast of the fault, devastation extended up to 55 km away, impacting villages such as Farsinaj and Gerareh.
 Along this section of the Main Recent Fault, called the Sahneh and Dinevar segments, the structure dips towards the northeast.
 Greater damage to the northeast with respect to the meizoseismal trend may indicate the earthquake ruptured along faults buried beneath the region at greater depth.